-- The deadline for receipt of completed applications is 5:00 pm December 15. - GPA of 2.5 or higher. - Documentation of attendance at an on-campus or online information session.
-The online PTA information session may be found on the Jefferson PTA web page at www.jchs.edu/degree/associate-applied-science-physical-therapist-assistant. - A portfolio supporting the applicant's admission to the program should be submitted in paper format, but not in a hard binder.
+- submit their application by November 15.
+This program offers limited spaces which may fill quickly. - GPA of 2.5 or higher. - A portfolio supporting the applicant's admission to the program should be submitted in paper format, but not in a hard binder.
 The portfolio should document the applicant's experience, achievements, and growth.
 Any items that applicants consider to be representative of their efforts and achievements will be accepted, including personal statements.
-Common portfolio items may include but are not limited to: resume, healthcare exposure (identify profession; setting; paid, unpaid, or as a patient; number of hours), community service including estimated number of hours, leadership experience, examples of performance excellence, sample works, honors, awards, special projects, and letters of recommendation. - Following review of the above program admission requirements, selected applicants will be invited for an on-campus interview and essay to determine the final selection of members of the class.
+Common portfolio items may include but are not limited to: resume, healthcare exposure (identify profession; setting; paid, unpaid, or as a patient; number of hours), community service including estimated number of hours, leadership experience, examples of performance excellence, sample works, honors, awards, special projects, and letters of recommendation. - Following review of the application for admission, grade point average and portfolio, selected applicants will be invited for an on-campus interview and essay to determine the final selection of members of the class.
+Once invited to participate in the interview process, applications must submit the following no later than January 5: - Documentation of attendance at an on-campus or online information session.
+The online PTA information session may be found on the Jefferson PTA web page at www.jchs.edu/degree/associate-applied-science-physicaltherapist- assistant.